rmuellerb/DroneSim/README.md

 - **Django Admin Integration**: Monitor and manage drone simulations through the administrative website.

 - **API**: Retrieve and manage drone data using the Django Rest Framework-backed API.

+- **SSL/TLS**: if you want to use SSL/TLS, create your certifciate and configure them in the nginx/ directory.
+Remember to put the certificates in the directory and tell Dockerfile to copy them.

 ## Contribution